 Sugar's largest-ever surplus means the bulls have disappeared

-[NEW YORK] More than 500 sugar traders, growers, brokers, millers, exporters and fund managers descended on New York for Sugar Week -- and it was hard to find a bull among them.
+MORE than 500 sugar traders, growers, brokers, millers, exporters and fund managers descended on New York for Sugar Week - and it was hard to find a bull among them.

 During a series of meeting and seminars from May 7 to May 9, every projection presented by analysts showed the market is headed for a second straight surplus, with the two-year excess almost universally accepted as the largest overhang ever.
 With consumption growing at a weak pace and bumper crops globally, prices may be heading for the single digits, one analyst warned.